 View Related Disease (OMIM) TermsRelated Disease (OMIM) Terms provided by MGI

-- Potential model based on transgenic expression of an ortholog of a human gene that is associated with this disease.
+- Potential model based on transgenic expression of a human gene that is associated with this disease.
 Phenotypic similarity to the human disease has not been tested.View Mammalian Phenotype TermsMammalian Phenotype Terms provided by MGIassigned by genotype

 - premature death